tardate/LittleArduinoProjects/Electronics101/VoltmeterModule/README.md

 * Display color: red;
 * Cable length: 15cm

-Using my multimeter as a reference, it appears accuracy is within 40mV, good enough for general purposes.

 These modules do not have any kind of digital output that could be used to integrate with a microprocessor, but as a stand-alone meter, a useful device for power supply circuits.

+## Test Circuit

+Schematics below are for a simple test of the meter using a 10kΩ pot to vary the input voltage and compare the reading with a multimeter.

+Using my DMM as a reference, it appears accuracy is within 40mV, good enough for general purposes.

 ## Construction